jes/scamp-cpu/README.md

 <img src="doc/front-panels.jpeg" height="500"> <img src="doc/card-cage.jpeg" height="500">

-And here's a sample session recorded with `asciinema`:
+And here's a sample session in the emulator recorded with `asciinema`:

 <a href="https://asciinema.org/a/W0rYJUeaSK5ePSycyNKe3nWeL"><img width="400" src="doc/asciinema.png"></a>